raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 ### Migration to RabbitMQ

 To improve ML inference performance, we migrated from a Flask server to a RabbitMQ-based work queue, enhancing efficiency and scalability for task handling.

-### Model Training and Refinement

-Training Pop2Piano faced hurdles such as limited access to quality data and insufficient hardware.
-Online platforms like Google Colab and SageMaker had limited computational power and usage caps, further slowing progress.

 ## Database and Storage